vivekd16/agentic/README.md

 - Context length, token usage, and timing usage data is emitted in a standard form.
 - Tools are designed to support configuration and authentication, not just run on a sea of random env vars.
 - Use tools from almost any framework, including MCP and Composio.
+- "Tools are agents".
+You can use tools and agents interchangeably.
+This is where the world is heading, that whatever "service" your agent uses it will be indistinguishable whether that service is "hard-coded" or implemented by another agent.
+- Agents can add or remove tools dynamically while they are running.
+(coming soon...)
+- "Batteries included".
+Easy RAG support.
+Every agent has an API interface.
+UI tools for quickly building a UI for your agents.
+"Agent contracts" for testing.
+- Automatic context management keeps your agent within context length limits.